 Some are Only Open to Accredited Investors

-Again, the details of each investment will vary, but there are several investments covered in this article that tend to be open only to accredited investors.
+Again, the details of each investment and asset class will vary, but there are several investments covered in this article that tend to be open only to accredited investors.
 That means that only a small percentage of people will really be able to pursue those investments.

 How Much Should You Invest in Alternatives?